By Arjun Subramanian

 While we think we are recycling, we are not.
 According to The New Plastics Economy report, let us take the fate of 20 plastic water bottles.
 8 water bottles go into landfill, while 6 leaks into the ecosystem.
 3 are burned, and only 3 are taken for recycling itself1.
 Out of the three that are taken for recycling, one is lost in the process of recycling.
 One-and-a-half bottles are recycled into something of lesser value or downcycled into something such as a garbage bag.
 This leaves less than one bottle to be recycled into a material of similar value.

 In summary, the situation is dire, and it is out of sight and out of mind at least concerning the impact of plastic pollution on our oceans.
-My next blog will be about what you can do.
+See my Research Writing about what we can all do!

 - “The New Plastics Economy”, World Economic Forum, Jan.
 2016, http://www3.weforum.org/docs/WEF_The_New_Plastics_Economy.pdf, Accessed 18 Jun.
 2017